-This parameter is used to specify the secret of the Keyfactor Identity Provider client that should be used to authenticate the session when BearerTokenUrl authentication is used.
+This parameter is used to specify the secret of the identity provider client that should be used to authenticate the session when BearerTokenUrl authentication is used.

 This parameter requires that TokenLifetime and ClientId also be specified.

 This parameter is only supported if the BearerTokenUrl parameter is specified.